YAML Syntax & Structure

 field-in: query

-description: Start date (YYYY-MM-DD)
+description: End of the date range (YYYY-MM-DD)

 required: false